hackoregon/emergency-response-backend/README.md

 To run the API for the first time:

-  1. Create the env.sh and secrets.sh files from templates:

-        $ mv ./env-template.sh ./env.sh

-        #! /bin/bash
-        # Setup Project Specfics - Environment
-        # Do not upload to github.
-Make sure env.sh is in .gitignore
-        # These will need to match your database settings postgres.
-        export DB_NAME=<YOUR_DB>
-        export DB_HOST=<YOUR_HOST>
-        export DB_PORT=<YOUR_PORT>

-        # For Hack Oregon:

-        export DB_NAME=fire
-        export DB_HOST=db
-        export DB_PORT=5432

-        $ mv ./secrets-template.sh ./secrets.sh

-        #! /bin/bash
-        # Setup Project Specfics - Secrets
-        # Do not upload to github.
-Make sure secrets.sh is in .gitignore
-        # These will need to match your database settings in postgres.
-        export DB_USER=<YOUR_USER_NAME>
-        export DB_USER_PASS=<YOUR_DB_PASSWORD>

-        # contact team member for login info for the docker container or build it from source [here](https://github.com/BrianHGrant/hacko-er-postgis-docker) to run locally with user created username/password
+  1. In the /emergency_response_api folder create a file project_config.py.
+This file is in the .gitignore so will not be committed with repo:

+        AWS = {
+                'ENGINE': 'django.contrib.gis.db.backends.postgis',
+                'NAME': '<YOUR_AWS_DB_NAME>',
+                'HOST': '<YOUR_AWS_DB_NAME>',
+                'USER': '<YOUR_AWS_DB_NAME>',
+                'PASSWORD': '<YOUR_AWS_DB_NAME>',
+              }

+        DJANGO_SECRET = <YOUR_DJANGO_SECRET>

-  2. cd into the root folder of this repo and run:
+  2. From project root run:

         $ docker-compose up

-      * You will most likely see an error during this process about the db refusing connections, this is do to boot order, and can be ignored.
-  3. Allow process to run, will take a few minutes the first time as it needs to build the fresh image.
+  Allow process to run, can take 30-40 minutes the first time as it needs to build the fresh image and install the geospatial libraries.

-  4. Access the api at:
+  3. Access the api at:

         $ http://localhost:8000/<endpoint>